MG-RAST/kmerspectrumanalyzer/README.md

 oligonucleotide patterns of fixed length) of short-read sequence datasets.

+This tool counts the numbers of occurrences of long kmers in a short-read dataset, which must be provided as a single fasta or fastq file, producing a small kmer repeat histogram.
+The kmerspectrumanalyzer and plot-kmer-spectrum scripts prodvide visualizations and fits of this kmer spectrum.

 ## Prerequisites
 This package depends on numpy, scipy, matplotlib, and the University of Maryland's Jellyfish kmer counting library.